 A Brief Illustrated Guide to Understanding Islam, by I. A. Ibrahim

 There was an actual Qur'an at the compound too, of course, but sometimes even religious extremists want the Cliff's Notes version of their faith, I guess.
-The cover illustration I found—a Qur'an rocketing out of Earth's orbit—isn't doing much for anyone's understanding of Islam, but it did enhance my respect for graphic designers.
+The cover illustration I found—a Qur'an rocketing out of Earth's orbit into some sort of open-air moon mosque—isn't doing much for anyone's understanding of Islam, but it did enhance my respect for graphic designers.

 Do you remember in seventh grade when your skin looked like baked ziti and you combed through every issue of InQuest in search of something even cooler than Magic: The Gathering?
 Then you might be familiar with Illuminati: New World Order, the irreverent collectible-card trading game by Steve Jackson Games, set in a world where every conspiracy theory is true.